eparsonnet93/ekpmeasure/README.md

 ![finalplot2](imgs/finalplot2.PNG)

-Hopefully this has given you a brief introduction to how to use EKPMEASURE.
+Hopefully this has given you a brief introduction to how to use EKPy.
 Happy analyzing!

 For more see [here.](https://ekpmeasure.readthedocs.io/en/latest/start.html)